rahulakrish/customer_sentiment_analysis/README.md

 Model performace has only worsened with this strategy

-## Next Steps
+# Conclusions

+### Recommendations

-1. Since the iPad is the most popular product,Acme Online could look for opportunities to boost sales.
-Acme Online could also maybe expand their portfolio buy offering tablets from other manufacturers to see if they will gain any traction.
+Since the iPad is the most popular product,Acme Online could look for opportunities to boost sales.
+Acme Online could also maybe expand their portfolio buy offering tablets from other manufacturers to see if they will bring in more revenue.

-2. More data is definitely recommended.
-Current data is very imbalanced impacting model performance.
-3. The hyperparameters of the Word2Vec vectorizer i.e number of epochs, size of the vectors etc. can be tuned to see if results improve.
+### Modelling

-4. Part-of-Speech tagging can be used to create more features.
+1. Part-of-Speech tagging can be used to create more features.
-5. Ensemble methods like XGBoost and Adaboost can also be trialled for modelling along with other word embedding techniques like fastText and Glove.
+2. Ensemble methods like XGBoost and Adaboost can also be trialed for modelling along with other word embedding techniques like fastText and Glove.

+### Limitations

+More varied data is desirable.
+Current data is very imbalanced and localized to a time and place thus possibly skewing forecasts for the future.
+As next steps, that would be the starting point.
+We can then use it to improve model efficiency.

 ## More Information
  - [Notebook](project.ipynb)